kaband/PSMame-Screensaver/README.md

  * [Generate Rom List] Button - Creates txt file list of rom names.
 List is based of off rom path and saved to the rom list path directory.

 **Compiling ps1 to exe (or scr)**
-I used Sapien's Powershell Studio to write the powershell scripts, create the forms used in the psmamesscfg.exe and to compile it all to exe's.
+I use Sapien's Powershell Studio to write the powershell scripts, create the forms used in the psmamesscfg.exe and to compile it all to exe's.
 It's great software if you write a lot of powershell scripts and I highly recommend it, but it's not inexpensive.
 You can compile the screensaver script to an exe yourself w/o purchasing any software using ps2exe.ps1

  * You can convert the powershell scripts into executable files yourself.
  * I've tested using PS2EXE.
 Get it here: https://gallery.technet.microsoft.com/scriptcenter/PS2EXE-GUI-Convert-e7cb69d5